 Quiz Results

-Your Child is in the Fearful Or Stuck Stage
+Your Child is in the Fearful or Stuck Stage

-This means food isn't just a "picky phase."
+This means food isn’t just a picky phase.
 Something deeper is making food feel unsafe — and without identifying the root cause, progress stays slow or completely stuck.

 You’re not overreacting.
 And you’re not alone.